Qwant/kartotherian_docker/load_db/readme.md

 * some [precise lake borders](https://github.com/lukasmartinelli/osm-lakelines/releases/download/v0.9/lake_centerline.geojson)
 * some borders (in .csv), either computed from the osm .pbf file, or a [precomputed file](https://github.com/openmaptiles/import-osmborder/releases/download/v0.1/osmborder_lines.csv).
 The generation/import of a generated file can be found [here](https://github.com/openmaptiles/import-osmborder)

-Because of the size of the data, they are downloaded only if not present in the shared `data/` directory.
+Because of the size of the data, they are downloaded only if not present in the directory.